 - Enable USB debugging by agreeing to the prompt to allow debugging from your computer.
 This way, the PC can issue commands to the headset.

 You should now see a green dot in the upper-left corner of your SideQuest.
-This means you can proceed, but you can’t include custom songs on your current version.
-Only older versions are compatible with custom songs, which means you’ll need to downgrade the platform.
+This means you can proceed but can’t include custom songs on your current version.
+Only older versions are compatible with custom songs, so you’ll need to downgrade the platform.
 But before you do so, make sure to back up Beat Saber files:

 - Tap the nine-square symbol in the top section of your SideQuest screen to access your games.

-- Press the gear icon near your Beat Saber.
+- Press the gear icon near Beat Saber.

-- Choose the prompt to force close the app and ensure it’s not running.
+- Choose the prompt to Force Close App and ensure it’s not running.